We're Still Here

 Being back in the southeast during the summer meant there was an actual need for A/C. Jerud’s been wanting to run a window A/C unit off our solar set up for a long time.
 He got to test it out and we got a break from 90+ degree days and evenings.

-When we didn’t finish our project by the end of October as we had originally hoped, we got to see the fall colors and spend Thanksgiving with friends who we cherish.
+When we didn’t finish our project by the end of October as we had originally hoped, we got to see the fall colors and spent Thanksgiving with friends who we cherish.

 And just the other night we watched the Geminids meteor shower.
 Not only did we see a bunch of meteors, but we got to see a fireball!!!
 I had never heard of them before that evening.
 In non-scientific terms, it's a large super bright meteor that seems to be falling in slow motion.
 We even saw the (potentially smoke) trail it left behind!